leonardomendix/docs/content/en/docs/developerportal/_index.md

 ## 1 What Is the Developer Portal?

-The [Developer Portal](http://sprintr.home.mendix.com) is one of the three key components of the Mendix Platform.
-The other two are [Mendix Studio Pro](/refguide/modeling/) and [Mendix Studio](/releasenotes/studio/).
+The [Developer Portal](http:/sprintr.home.mendix.com) is one of the three key components of the Mendix Platform.
+The other two are [Mendix Studio Pro](/refguide/modeling/) and .
 In the Developer Portal, Mendix developers can collaborate, deploy, and manage their apps, and manage their company and users.

 The Developer Portal also offers open, well-defined APIs, enabling third-party developers to integrate their own widgets and plugins.
 For more information, see [API Documentation](/apidocs-mxsdk/apidocs/).